0x1eef/lockf.rb/README.md

 lockf can be used to lock part of, or all of a file.

-lockf can be used to not only synchronize access to the file it places a lock on - it can be used to synchronize access to any shared resource that is being accessed by mutliple processes at the same time.
+lockf can be used to not only synchronize access to the file it places a lock on - it can also be used to synchronize access to any shared resource that is being accessed by mutliple processes at the same time.